web4plus/HEAVEN-Sandbox/README.md

 >
 > Since neuromorphic aCNS is a new and under-studied approach in AI that relies on mechanics and architecture inspired by processes of biological brain, it is recommended that research be conducted with caution, especially when autonomous and motivated constructions being produced.
 >
-> ℹ️ NFT collection and AV Token (not revoked!) should be consider as form of donation, at the moment.
+> ℹ️ NFT collection and AV Token (not revoked!) is better to consider as form of donation, at the moment.
 >

 <h1 align="center" >